modm-io/modm/docs/src/reference/build-systems.md

 The `modm:build:cmake` module generates a CMake build script, which you can import into a lot of IDEs and compile it from there.
-This module ships with a Makefile that wraps all of the CMake commands, however, its focus is less on tooling.

 [See the `modm:build:cmake` documentation](../module/modm-build-cmake).